Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 Love is my religion - Love is my religion

-The strength of a woman is in her family.
-Some of the fair sex seek to show their love for loved ones.
-Tattoos with the word "Family" and its derivatives can be seen on the wrist, ankle, foot and neck.
+A woman's strength is in her family.
+Some representatives of the fair sex strive to show their love for loved ones.
+Tattoos of the word "Family" and its derivatives can be seen on the wrist, ankle, foot and neck.

 Forever family - family forever